rackerm4/PsmTreeToSeq-nf/README.md

 ## :construction: Work to be done
+- Parsing ProtractedSpeciationProcess parameters from config file not working correctly.
 - (Dockerfile/image/container)
 - Ignore parameters of failed runs -> see Known issues [Done]
 - Passing Seq-Gen parameter from default config [Done]